 Contacting an ID Release donor

 If the sperm donor is ID Release, your child can contact Cryos at the age of 18 and get identifying information about him.
-The information is provided by the donor at the time of his donations and include his full name, address given to Cryos and date of birth.
+The identifying information is the sperm donor's full name and date of birth and his latest address provided to Cryos by the donor himself.
 With this information, children can try to get in contact with the donor if they want.
 To get the information from Cryos, your child must show a Donor Child Certificate.
 Please contact our Customer Care to get a Donor Child Certificate for your child.

 If the donor is Non-ID Release